Adjustable Water Pressure Reducing Valves (Regulators)

-Pressure reducing valves are commonly used to reduce incoming water pressure in plumbing systems and reduce water consumption.
+Pressure reducing valves are commonly used to reduce incoming water pressure in potable and non-potable plumbing and other systems.

 How to size/select a pressure reducing valve

-Factors which play the most important role in selecting a proper pressure reducing valve include:
+Factors which play the most important role in selecting a proper pressure reducing/regulating valve include:

 • Maximum incoming pressure - these may vary by model, but must always be greater than the incoming water pressure.
 Typical ranges are 300-400 psi.